 The most effective way to use heatmaps is to combine them with other web analytics tools.
-This way, you can get a deeper understanding about how your site performs.
-Although it might seem like you get the full picture by using a heatmap software, there are still gaps that need to be filled.
+This way, you can get a deeper understanding of how your site performs.
+Although it might seem like you get the full picture by using heatmap software, there are still gaps that need to be filled.

 Below, we are going to show you how to fill those gaps by combining heatmaps with A/B testing, traditional analytics, session recordings, and on-page feedback.